c-clin/neighborhood-map/README.md

 # Neighborhood Map Project

 ### What It Is
-Ths app showcases a Los Angeles neighborhood with 7 default locations which are a few of my favorite brunch restaurants.
+Ths app showcases the Los Angeles neighborhood with 7 default locations which are a few of my favorite brunch restaurants.
 This demonstrates the ability to use the js framework Knockout.js and Google Maps API.

 ### Installing